textileio/community/docs/powergate/ffs.md

 2. Create a new API token linked to the FFS Instance.
 3. Enable access to the FFS API through the use of the supplied token.

-Anytime you use the FFS API (including use through the CLI), you will supply the _token_ to indicate which _FFS Instance_ your requests are targetting.
+Anytime you use the FFS API (including use through the CLI), you will supply the _token_ to indicate which _FFS Instance_ your requests are targeting.
 Since each FFS Instance has its own address, it has its own balance and therefor limits on the Filecoin network.

 **Create an FFS Instance**